himanshuojha2000/100Projects/README.md

 A visually creative text effect where the background image appears inside the text.
 Uses CSS `background-clip` and `-webkit-background-clip` for a stylish and modern look.
 🛠 **Tech Used:** HTML, CSS

-### 🔹 P13 - Interactive Web Animation (First JS Project)
+### 🔹 P13 - Page Scroll Indicator 📜
-A dynamic web animation project using JavaScript for interactive user experience.
-Features smooth animations, event listeners, and interactive elements to engage users.
+A **page scroll indicator** that visually represents how much of a webpage has been scrolled.
+The progress bar dynamically updates as the user scrolls down the page.
 🛠 **Tech Used:** HTML, CSS, JavaScript

 ### 🔹 P14 - Digital Clock with Neon Glow